Learn All about a Heterogeneous Thyroid Gland and What It Means

 It is estimated that around 59 million Americans suffer from thyroid problems.
 Although it may not be obvious that your thyroid is not performing as it should be, there are a number of symptoms that can determine this:

 - Muscle and Joint Pains – Aches and pains in muscles and joints can be an indication of an undiagnosed problem.

 - Neck Discomfort – Swelling in the neck along with a hoarse voice can be symptoms of a problem

-- Hair and Skin – These are particularly vulnerable to thyroid problems including a heterogeneous thyroid gland.
+- Hair and Skin – These are particularly vulnerable to thyroid problems which includes it being heterogeneous.
 Hair and skin can become brittle, coarse and dry.

 - Family History – If your family has a history of problems this will increase the risk of you having them too.